Latest education news for schools across the globe

 Value of hot school meals

-Children across the globe are offered a variety of foods to tuck into at lunchtime, and we’re looking at what school lunches around the world look like and how these differ in terms of nutrition and variety.
+Children worldwide can access various foods to tuck into at lunchtime.
+At ami Education, we’re looking at what school lunches look like worldwide and how these differ by nutrition and variety.

-Unlike the other countries in this list, lunch is considered the main meal of the day in Greece, which means pupils often eat lunch at home or bring a packed lunch into school and therefore, many schools don’t offer subsidized school lunches.
-However, schools that do serve lunch offer options such as baked chicken with orzo, cucumber and tomato salad, stuffed vine leaves and yoghurt with fruit for dessert.
+Unlike the other countries in this list, lunch is considered the main meal of the day in Greece, which means pupils often eat lunch at home or bring a packed lunch to school, and therefore, many schools don’t offer subsidised school lunches.
+However, schools that serve lunch offer options including baked chicken with orzo, cucumber and tomato salad, stuffed vine leaves and yoghurt with fruit for dessert.

-Research shows that receiving free or reduced-price school lunches reduce food insecurity, obesity rates, and poor health, and what sets Sweden apart from the other countries is the fact that since 1997, all children in the country have access to a free hot school lunch, which consists of a hot meal, salad buffet, bread and a drink, with vegetarians options available to all.
+Research shows that receiving free or reduced-price school lunches reduce food insecurity, obesity rates, and poor health.
+What sets Sweden apart from other countries is that since 1997, all children can access a free hot school lunch, which consists of a hot meal, salad buffet, bread and a drink, with vegetarian options available.

-Desserts and soft drinks, however, are not served, and options such as pizza and deep-fried food have been removed in recent years, with a focus on healthy and sustainable meal options such as meat or vegetable stew with potatoes, pasta with sauce, and knäckebröd, Sweden’s famous crispy bread.
+Swedish schools do not serve desserts and soft drinks.
+In recent years, they have removed options such as pizza and deep-fried food, focusing on healthy and sustainable meal options such as meat or vegetable stew with potatoes, pasta with sauce, and knäckebröd, Sweden’s famous crispy bread.

 (The Japan Guy)

-South Korea is another country known for its healthy school lunch offerings and emphasis on health education.
-Since pupils are encouraged to partake in various extracurricular activities after school, pupils need to be served healthy lunch options that will sustain them into the evening.
+South Korea is another country known for its healthy school lunch offerings and emphasises health education.
+Since pupils are encouraged to partake in various extracurricular activities after school, they need healthy lunch options to sustain them into the evening.
 Popular dishes include fried rice with tofu, kimchi, fish soup and mixed green vegetables.

-Last but certainly not least, America is a country famous for its plethora of junk food offerings and fast food outlets on every corner.
+Lastly, America is famous for its plethora of junk food offerings and fast food outlets on every corner.
 In US schools, the National School Lunch Programme provides low-cost or free school lunches to 31 million students at more than 100,000 schools per day, and meals must meet the nutritional standards based on the Dietary Guidelines for Americans.

 However, tight budgets and unhealthy school vendors have meant that lunches served in some US schools (but not all) are highly processed and lacking in fresh fruits and vegetables.
-These lunches often look like popcorn chicken with French fries, mashed potatoes, and for dessert, fruit cups and chocolate chip cookies.
+These lunches often look like popcorn chicken with French fries, mashed potatoes, fruit cups, and chocolate chip cookies for dessert.

 Resources for schools:

-It has been reported that food wastage is currently costing schools over £250 million each year.
-Pre-ordering school meals dramatically reduces food wastage and associated costs.
-The intervention of software aims to reduce food wastage by providing school meal service providers with exact numbers of meal portions that need to be prepared that day, eliminating the need for over-catering and ensuring children receive the meal that they want.
+Reports have found that food wastage costs schools over £250 million each year.
+Pre-ordering school meals reduces food wastage drastically and associated costs.
+This innovative software aims to reduce food wastage by providing school meal service providers with exact numbers of meal portions to prepare that day, eliminating the need for over-catering and ensuring children receive the meal they want.

-Although school caterers generally have information on the total number of pupils they are cooking for, in most schools, they have no information about the specific numbers for each meal option.
-Although they are skilled at estimating how many children will choose each meal, they have no real way of knowing the exact numbers and this lack of information can then result in food being wasted.
+Although school caterers generally have information on the number of pupils they are cooking for, they have no information about the specific numbers for each meal option in most schools.
+Although they are skilled at estimating how many children will choose each meal, they have no way of knowing the exact numbers, and this lack of information can result in food wastage.

-What are the benefits to students and parents of Pre-Ordered school meals?
+What are the benefits of pre-ordered school meals to students and parents?

 With a system that allows pre-ordered school meals, children and parents can choose their preferred meal option meaning not only reduced wastage but better food education, encouragement of healthy food options and increased parental engagement.

-To encourage students to select healthier foods, recent research has focused on how environmental changes and behavioural economics can guide children to make healthier choices.
-This includes the pre-ordering of lunch.
-Pre-ordering school meals could pre-empt hunger-based, spontaneous selections, and eliminate the sensory cues—evocative smells and sights—that lead to less healthy choices.
+Recent research has focused on how environmental changes and behavioural economics can guide children to make healthier choices to encourage students to select more nutritious foods.
+Pre-ordering school meals could pre-empt hunger-based, random selections and eliminate the sensory cues—evocative smells and sights—that lead to less healthy choices.

-For a student, getting their choice of meal, feeling comfortable with the process, not being rushed, and not having to wait in long queues are seen as key elements for schools adopting a pre-ordered approach to school meals.
+For a student, getting their meal choice, feeling comfortable with the process, not being rushed, and not having to wait in long queues are critical elements for schools adopting a pre-ordered approach to school meals.

-There is also the benefit for children with food allergies and intolerances, as a pre-ordered meal can be chosen in line with the necessary specifications
+There is also the benefit for children with food allergies and intolerances, as pupils can select a pre-ordered meal according to the necessary specifications.

 What are the solutions for better queue management in schools?